ornament-orm/core/README.md

 class MyModel
 {
     // The generic Model trait that bootstraps this class as an Ornament model;
-    // it contains core functionality.
+    // it contains all core functionality.
     use Model;

-    /**
-     * All protected properties on a model are considered read-only.
+    // All protected properties on a model are considered read-only. protected int $id;
-     */
-    protected int $id;

-    /**
-     * Public properties are read/write.
+    // Public properties are read/write.
 To auto-decorate during setting, use
-     * the `Model::set()` method.
+    // the `Model::set()` method.
-     */
     public string $name;

-    /**
-     * Private properties are just that: private.
-They're left alone.
+    // Private properties are just that: private.
+They're left alone. private string $password;
-     */
-    private string $password;
 }